dimilar/eadt/README.md

      (require 'android)

 Ensure the following variables are configured:

-1. Type of floating point support, default value is "armeabi-v7a with NEON" (customize-variable 'android-armeabi)
+1. Type of floating point support, default value is "armeabi-v7a with NEON"

+    (customize-variable 'android-armeabi)

+2. The pathes where to find the tools in common use

+    (customize-variable 'android-environment-variables)

-2. The pathes where to find the tools in common use (customize-variable 'android-environment-variables) Optionally, if you plan to use the cmake as the build tools, please configure the two variables below
+Optionally, if you plan to use the cmake as the build tools, please configure the two variables below

     (setq android-cmake-include-file "/path/to/the/android.cmake")
     (setq android-cmake-toolchain-file "/path/to/the/android.toolchain.cmake")

-usually, these two files is in the same folder as the lisp code.
+Usually, these two files is in the same folder as the lisp code.

 3. If you have known the name of your device/emulator, please configure the variable:

- (customize-variable 'android-device)
+    (customize-variable 'android-device)   or
-or (set-default android-device "the name of your device/emulator")
+    (set-default android-device "the name of your device/emulator")

 # Default key bindings
  - Default key bindings are: